hschne/tired-dad-notes/template/content.md

 ---

-### Credits
+## Credits

-*Many thanks to you for read tired dad notes!
-Tired dad ~~steal from~~ be inspired by big brain and much funny [Grug Brained Developer](https://grugbrain.dev/), you should read too!
-Finally, many thanks to smol baby and tired mom for exist and make tired dad much happy (although tired) life !*
+Many thanks to you for read tired dad notes!
+Tired dad ~~steal from~~ be inspired by big brain and much funny [Grug Brained Developer](https://grugbrain.dev/) - you should read too!*

+*Finally, many thanks to smol baby and tired mom for exist and make tired dad much happy (although tired) life !*

-*You this like you let [tired dad know](https://x.com/hschnedlitz) or also take look on [big nerd site](https://github.com/hschne/tired-dad-notes).*
+*You like this you let [tired dad know](https://x.com/hschnedlitz), or also take look on how make this on [big nerd site](https://github.com/hschne/tired-dad-notes).*